Have you got a bottle of Powertex Universal Medium in your craft supplies? Are you overwhelmed by the possibilities?

 Yes I understand.
 You buy that shiny new product at a craft fair or on a shopping channel.
 By the time it reaches your craft table you’ve forgotten the brilliant idea you had and there’s already a half finished project on your non-stick mat.
 So you put down the shiny new thing and there it stays.
 Don’t waste it!
 It’s easier than you think.

 5 Powertex projects for beginners

 Powertex can do so much it’s hard to know where to begin.
 These may even look too tricky but I assure you, you can make these 5 Powertex projects!
 It’s easy to get amazing results.

 So here’s five easy project ideas for beginners that can get you started.

 1. Fairy house

 Fairy houses are a staple for Powertex addicts everywhere.
-Use a recycled jam jar and cotton fabric with bronze Powertex to create this delightful fairy house.
+Use a jam jar and cotton fabric pieces with bronze Powertex to create this delightful fairy house.
 Make the roof with foil or clay onto the lid.
 The door can be made with card or fabric or using a plaster piece like this one.
 After adding colour with Powercolor or Colortricx pigments and Easy Varnish these cute little homes are also weatherproof.